dlech/KeePass2.x/ReadMe_PFX.txt

     "123123"  (without the quotes)

-KeePass distributions are signed with private keys.
+Official KeePass distributions are signed with private keys.
 You can find the corresponding public keys in the

     Ext/PublicKeys